crocmons/jsonai-validator/README.md

 ** data: The input data to be validated.
 ** schema: The schema defining the expected types of the input data.
 ** returns: A promise that resolves to the generated JSON response.

+## Groq API Configuration
+To use the Groq LLM for AI response generation, you need to configure the Groq API.
+Please refer to the [Groq Quickstart Guide](https://console.groq.com/docs/quickstart) and follow the instructions provided to set up your API credentials and configuration.

 ### Parameters
 1 data: object - The data to be validated and transformed.